 Alissa Holloway is the Marketing Manager for Parkhill's Marketing Team.
 In addition to preparing proposals and statements of qualifications, she assists with the TxDOT Precertification process, Deltek Vision CRM management, firm professional registration with other states, and various other duties.
 She is a 2015 graduate of Parkhill’s Leadership Academy and a Notary Public.
 Alissa has an Associate of Business degree from New Mexico State University - Carlsbad.

 Alan Holly, PE

-Alan Holly, PE, is an Associate and Team Leader for Parkhill’s Site Development & Planning Practice.
+Alan Holly, PE, is an Associate and Team Leader for Parkhill’s Site Development Practice.
 His experience includes extensive collaborative work with teams for the design of a wide range of project types, including PK-12 school facilities, higher education facilities, and commercial facilities for government and private clients.
 He also has more than a decade of experience in the design and construction of Public Works projects, including streets and roadways, utility distribution, including water and sanitary sewer, and storm drain system design and analysis.
 Alan is an active member of the local chapters of the Texas Society of Professional Engineers, American Society of Civil Engineers, and the Texas Public Works Association.

 Scott Honeyfield, PE